GlisseManTV/MCPO-File-Generation-Tool/README.md

       - LOCAL_SD_SCHEDULER=Karras
       - LOCAL_SD_SAMPLE=Euler a
       - OWUI_URL=http://localhost:8000
-      - OWUI_JWT_TOKEN=jwt-token-h # (only for edit/review used behind an external mcpo server / no longer used if you are using the builtin or SSE/HTTP direct in OWUI)
     ports:
       - "8000:8000" # Use this port instead of the other only if you want to use the MCPO server
       - "9004:9004" # Use this port instead of the other only if you want to use the SSE HTTP server